 Oil pulling is not a replacement for other oral hygiene practices such as brushing and flossing.
 These practices are still necessary for removing plaque and maintaining oral health.
 Oil pulling can be used as a supplemental practice to improve overall oral hygiene.

 Oil pulling is a traditional Ayurvedic practice that has gained popularity as a natural oral hygiene method.
 Proponents claim that it can improve oral health, freshen breath, and even promote overall well-being.
 While there is some scientific evidence to support these claims, more research is needed to fully understand the effectiveness of oil pulling.
-Dr. Koumas recommends oil pulling as a supplemental oral hygiene practice, but emphasizes that it should not replace brushing and flossing.
+Because there isn’t enough data proving oil pulling benefits, Dr. Koumas doesn’t recommend oil pulling as a supplemental oral hygiene practice, but emphasizes that if you do it, you should do it carefully and it definitely should not replace brushing and flossing.

 Is oil pulling safe for children?